 Passive Management Risk.
-An investment in the Fund involves risks similar to those of investing in any fund invested in equity securities traded on an exchange, such as market fluctuations caused by such factors as economic and political developments, changes in interest rates and perceived trends in security prices.
-However, because the Fund is not "actively" managed, unless a specific security is removed from the Pharmaceutical Index, the Fund generally would not sell a security because the security's issuer was in financial trouble.
-Additionally, unusual market conditions may cause the Pharmaceutical Index provider to postpone a scheduled rebalance or reconstitution, which could cause the Pharmaceutical Index to vary from its normal or expected composition.
-Therefore, the Fund's performance could be lower than funds that may actively shift their portfolio assets to take advantage of market opportunities or to lessen the impact of a market decline or a decline in the value of one or more issuers.
+Unlike many investment companies, the Fund is not "actively" managed.
+Therefore, unless a specific security is removed from its Index, the Fund generally would not sell a security because the security's issuer is in financial trouble.
+If a specific security is removed from the Fund's Index, the Fund may be forced to sell such security at an inopportune time or for prices other than at current market values.
+An investment in the Fund involves risks similar to those of investing in any fund that invests in bonds or equity securities, such as market fluctuations caused by such factors as economic and political developments, changes in interest rates and perceived trends in security prices.
+The Fund's Index may not contain the appropriate or a diversified mix of securities for any particular economic cycle.
+The timing of changes in the securities of the Fund's portfolio in seeking to replicate its Index could have a negative effect on the Fund.
+Unlike with an actively managed fund, the Adviser does not use techniques or defensive strategies designed to lessen the effects of market volatility or to reduce the impact of periods of market decline.
+Additionally, unusual market conditions may cause the Fund's Index provider to postpone a scheduled rebalance or reconstitution, which could cause the Fund's Index to vary from its normal or expected composition.
+This means that, based on market and economic conditions, the Fund's performance could be lower than funds that may actively shift their portfolio assets to take advantage of market opportunities or to lessen the impact of a market decline or a decline in the value of one or more issuers.

 Fund Shares Trading, Premium/Discount Risk and Liquidity of Fund Shares.
-The market price of the Shares may fluctuate in response to the Fund's NAV, the intraday value of the Fund's holdings and supply and demand for Shares.
-The Adviser cannot predict whether Shares will trade above, below, or at their most recent NAV.
-Disruptions to creations and redemptions, the existence of market volatility or potential lack of an active trading market for Shares (including through a trading halt), as well as other factors, may result in Shares trading at a significant premium or discount to NAV or to the intraday value of the Fund's holdings.
-If a shareholder purchases Shares at a time when the market price is at a premium to the NAV or sells Shares at a time when the market price is at a discount to the NAV, the shareholder may pay significantly more or receive significantly less than the underlying value of the Shares that were bought or sold or the shareholder may be unable to sell his or her Shares.
-The securities held by the Fund may be traded in markets that close at a different time than the Exchange.
+The market price of the Shares may fluctuate in response to the Fund's net asset value, the intraday value of the Fund's holdings and supply and demand for Shares.
+Shares may trade above, below, or at their most recent net asset value.
+Factors including disruptions to creations and redemptions, the existence of market volatility or potential lack of an active trading market for Shares (including through a trading halt), may result in Shares trading at a significant premium or discount to net asset value or to the intraday value of the Fund's holdings.
+If a shareholder purchases Shares at a time when the market price is at a premium to the net asset value or sells Shares at a time when the market price is held by the Fund may be traded in markets that close at a different time than the exchange on which the Shares are traded.
 Liquidity in those securities may be reduced after the applicable closing times.
-Accordingly, during the time when the Exchange is open but after the applicable market closing, fixing or settlement times, bid/ask spreads on the Exchange and the resulting premium or discount to the Shares' NAV may widen.
-Additionally, in stressed market conditions, the market for the Fund's Shares may become less liquid in response to deteriorating liquidity in the markets for the Fund's underlying portfolio holdings.
-There are various methods by which investors can purchase and sell Shares.
-Investors should consult their financial intermediaries before purchasing or selling Shares of the Fund.
+Accordingly, during the time when the exchange is open but after the applicable market closing, fixing or settlement times, bid/ask spreads on the exchange and the resulting premium or discount to the Shares' net asset value may widen.
+Additionally, in stressed market conditions, the market for the Fund's Shares may become less liquid in response to deteriorating liquidity in the markets for the Fund's underlying portfolio holdings and a shareholder may be unable to sell his or her Shares.